CptMeetKat/poker-private-wallet/README.md

 # poker

+## Reason for Fork
+- Fork of the original Poker bot to add support for a local wallet on the host machine.

+## Poker Bot

 A Clojure implementation of a poker game ([Texas Hold 'em](https://en.wikipedia.org/wiki/Texas_hold_%27em)) and a corresponding Discord bot to play poker in chat.

 This is (roughly) how the logic part is used: